gnes-ai/gnes/README.md

 <h2 align="center">Install GNES</h2>

 There are two ways to get GNES, either as a Docker image or as a PyPi package.

-For cloud users, we highly recommend using GNES via Docker image.
+:white_check_mark: For cloud users, we **highly recommend using GNES via Docker image**.

-## Run GNES as a Docker Container (:white_check_mark: recommended)
+## Run GNES as a Docker Container

 We provide GNES as a Docker image to simplify the installation.
 The Docker image is built with GNES full dependencies, so you can run GNES out-of-the-box.